couchbaselabs/couchbase-beer.rb/README.markdown

 configured and mentioned in [config/application.rb:68][9] to replace default cache store in Rails and use Couchbase server instead.

+Couchbase as a session storage: just take a look at [config/initializers/session_store:10][10] for further instructions.
+You probably will need to create yet another bucket for sessions.

 [1]: https://github.com/avsej/couchbase-beer.rb/blob/master/config/couchbase.yml
 [2]: https://github.com/avsej/couchbase-beer.rb/blob/master/config/deploy.rb